How much of our nest egg will be lost to estate taxes when we pass?

 - 101 – Preserve that exemption!
 If you are married, a Washington Credit Shelter Trust effectively creates “portability” of your exemptions.
 Most wills in Washington State have this provision included in it.
 This trust is created by your will to receive assets when the first spouse dies, typically to preserve the $2.193 million exemption that would be lost by passing everything directly to the surviving spouse.
 The spouse is typically the trustee of this trust and may receive income from for life.
 Then, upon passing, the proceeds go to their beneficiaries free of Washington estate taxes.

 - 201 – Give it away along the way.
-Washington state has no gift tax or limit on lifetime gifting, as of 2020, so gifts while you’re alive can reduce estate taxes after you pass.
-In addition to the $15,000 annual gift allowance, an individual may give away $11.58 million over their lifetime free of any gift tax (see Can You Gift Too Much?).
+Washington state has no gift tax or limit on lifetime gifting, so gifts while you’re alive can reduce estate taxes after you pass.
+In addition to the $15,000 annual gift allowance, an individual may give away $11.7 million over their lifetime free of any gift tax (see Can You Gift Too Much?).
 If gifting to an irrevocable trust using the right strategies, you have the potential to grow these gifts income tax free and transfer them to the next generation estate tax free.

 - 301a – Want to reduce taxes, but still need income?
 You won’t want to completely give your assets away.
 This is where a sale to an Intentionally Defective Irrevocable Trust (IDIT) can help.
 You can sell an asset to the trust in exchange for a promissory note, which is a tax free transaction due to special provisions in the trust.
 In return, you’ll receive payments on this loan from the trust.
 You’ll pay income tax on trust earnings along the way, but the value, including future growth, is now outside of your estate is not subject to taxes when passing to your beneficiaries.